 This robust-looking lizard can grow to around 45cm including their long tail, so they need enough space to roam around.
 A 120cm long x 60cm high x 60 cm wide vivarium is the minimum size you'll need for one adult dragon.

 Make sure it's secure, well-ventilated and made from solid material that's easy to clean.

 There are lots of different furnishings for bearded dragons.
 If using sand, use reptile-safe sand and avoid 'calci-sand', as it's dangerous for reptiles if they accidentally eat it.

 It's important to add accessories to your beardy's vivarium, such as rocks and branches to climb on.
 You can also help your beardy feel secure by making sure they have some good hiding areas.

 Bearded dragons need a vivarium that ranges from a hotter (38 to 42°C) bright end, to a cooler (22 to 26°C) shaded end.
 As well as this, you'll need to provide a 10 to 12 per cent fluorescent UV tube at the hot end, to stop your beardy from getting metabolic bone disease.
 It's also essential to keep humidity low - use a hygrometer to measure this at the cool end.

 For more on heat and light, download our bearded dragon care booklet.

 What do bearded dragons eat?

-During cooler seasons, it's normal for bearded dragons to slow down, sleep more and eat less, like hibernation, but in lizards it's called brumation.
+During cooler seasons, it's normal for bearded dragons to slow down, sleep more and eat less.
+It's a bit like hibernation, but for lizards, it's called brumation.
 They shouldn't lose weight or stop eating entirely, so keep a close eye on them and get in touch with your vet if they're losing weight.